christophermadsen/emacs-lazy-ruff/README.md

 tutorial](https://docs.astral.sh/ruff/tutorial/) and available linting [rules](https://docs.astral.sh/ruff/rules/).

-Here is an example of how you can change the call to `ruff check` (the linter, specifically) using a much more [radical config](https://docs.astral.sh/ruff/configuration/#full-command-line-interface) including unsafe fixes, a max line length of 79 and preview rules enabled:
+Here is an example of how you could change the call to `ruff check` (the linter, specifically) using a much more [radical config](https://docs.astral.sh/ruff/configuration/#full-command-line-interface) including unsafe fixes, a max line length of 79 and preview rules enabled: